leh60245/OpenSourceProject/README.md

    - The flask environment i set up

    ### back-end
-   -index.py
+   - index.py

-   -flask_upload.py
+   - flask_upload.py

-   -Works of Kim Min-soo and Hwang Ji-won
+   - Works of Kim Min-soo and Hwang Ji-won

-   -Use a Mysql
+   - Use a Mysql

    #### Requirements
    - The flask environment i set up